-Service Data Name Definition Number of Outpatient Fitness Assessments Number of fitness to stand trial assessments that are court-ordered under Criminal Code s.
-672.11, completed for youth during the fiscal year on an outpatient basis, including fitness assessments conducted by video/OTN, in court, at a detention centre, a brief assessment unit, in hospital, or other
+Service Data Name Definition Number of Outpatient Number of fitness to stand trial assessments that Fitness Assessments are court-ordered under Criminal Code s.
+672.11, completed for youth during the fiscal year on an outpatient basis, including fitness assessments conducted by video/OTN, in court, at a detention centre, a brief assessment unit, in hospital, or other.
+Number of Inpatient Fitness Number of fitness to stand trial assessments that Assessments are court-ordered under Criminal Code s.
+672.11, completed for youth during the fiscal year on an inpatient basis.
+Number of NCR (criminal Number of assessments of criminal responsibility responsibility) assessments ordered under Criminal Code s.672.11 completed for youth during the fiscal year on an inpatient and outpatient basis.

-Service Data Name Definition Number of NCR (criminal responsibility) assessments Number of assessments of criminal responsibility ordered under Criminal Code s.672.11 completed for youth during the fiscal year on an inpatient and outpatient basis.
-Number of Treatment Orders Number of court orders for treatment of youth, completed during the fiscal year under Criminal Code s.672.58.
+Service Data Name Definition Number of Treatment Orders Number of court orders for treatment of youth, completed during the fiscal year under Criminal Code s.672.58.
 Number of Keep-Fit Orders Number of court orders to keep youth fit to stand trial while detained in hospital, completed in the fiscal year (under Part XX.1 of the Criminal Code).
+Number of Elapsed Days (Service Duration) of Service Received by Inpatients under the Ontario Review The number of days elapsed between start and end dates for Inpatient service (those under the ORB) in the reporting period.
+Both dates are required.
+Board Start date is defined as the date of first contact between the worker/therapist delivering a particular service and the child/youth to focus on the goals identified for treatment.
+End date is defined as the date of last contact between the worker/therapist delivering a particular service and the child/youth, and/or the date when the particular service is determined to have ended/receive an absolute discharge.
 Number of Ontario Review Board Hearings Number of total Ontario Review Board (ORB) Hearings held for youth during the fiscal year, including initial and annual hearings.
 Number of Restriction of Liberty Hearings Number of total Restriction of Liberty hearings held for youth during the fiscal year, in cases where the youth's liberty has been significantly restricted for more than 7 days.

-Number of Community Passes Number of community passes provided to youth under the jurisdiction of the Ontario Review Board (ORB) by the transitional support worker during the fiscal year, including supervised and unsupervised passes to the community.
+Service Data Name Definition Number of Community Passes Number of community passes provided to youth under the jurisdiction of the Ontario Review Board (ORB) by the transitional support worker during the fiscal year, including supervised and unsupervised passes to the community.
+Number of patients over the age of 18.
+Number of patients who turn 18 years old, or are 18 years of age or older who are still receiving inpatient services and are under the Ontario Review Board during the reporting period.